ArthurWeb3/Student-Club-118W/README.md

 Gallery // Repository // Lior <br>
 ** (May 1):<br>
 Added gallery.html with css adn JS<br>
-Couldn't figure out slide show so I just did few pictures with overlay title wuth caption & date Added gallery folder with the 4 pictures I used
+Slideshow with caption & date for each picture
+Added gallery folder with the 4 pictures I used

 Sign Up // Repository // Lior <br>